-- Medical problems that can cause insomnia: asthma, allergies, Parkinson’s disease, hyperthyroidism, acid reflux, kidney disease, cancer, chronic pain
+- Medical problems that can cause: asthma, allergies, Parkinson’s disease, hyperthyroidism, acid reflux, kidney disease, cancer, chronic pain

-- Sleep disorders that can cause insomnia: sleep apnoea, narcolepsy, restless legs syndrome.
+- Sleep disorders that can cause: sleep apnoea, narcolepsy, restless legs syndrome.

 - Substance abuse: caffeine, alcohol, recreational drugs, long-term sedative use, stimulants; nicotine can cause restlessness while quitting smoking can cause transient insomnia.

 - Disruption of circadian rhythms: shift work; travel across time zones.